 If employees have good relationships with their supervisors, we might expect organizational commitment to increase.
 And while it seems that these two factors are related, the strength of this relationship varies greatly.
 The authors of this study (Eisenberger et al., 2010) found evidence that helps explain the reason for this variation; it depends on a new concept called supervisor’s organizational embodiment, or SOE.

-SOE is defined as the extent to which an employee feels that their supervisor represents and shares characteristics with the larger organization.
+SOE is defined as the extent to which an employee feels that his or her supervisor represents and shares characteristics with the larger organization.
 Therefore, when SOE is high, a compliment or criticism given to an employee is perceived as a compliment or criticism from the organization itself.
 When SOE is low, leaders are viewed as acting apart from the organization.
-This important distinction was found to have a moderating effect on the positive relationship between leader-member exchange and employee affective commitment.
+This important distinction was found to influence the extent of the positive relationship between leader-member exchange and employee affective commitment.

 - Encourage supervisors to learn more about LMX and do what they can to expand their “in-group” of trusted employees

-- Increase SOE by having leaders communicate favorable attitudes about the organization to their emlployees
+- Increase SOE by having leaders communicate favorable attitudes about the organization to their employees

 - Strengthen supervisors’ identification with the organization through emphasizing a common social in-group identity (especially right after promotion or selection)

 - Inform leaders that are particularly aligned with the organization of the importance of the quality of their relationships with employees (it can ultimately influence the degree of commitment that employees will display for the organization itself)